Vietnam entry requirements for South Korea passport holders

 Must be valid for the duration of stay

-Your passport must be valid for at least 6 months beyond your departure date from Vietnam.
-Airlines check this at check-in, and immigration officers enforce it strictly.
+Your South Korean passport must be valid for at least 6 months beyond your departure date from Vietnam.
+Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.

 Required